Asymmetric $2$-colorings of graphs: Abstract

 \section{Abstract}

-We show that the edges of every 3-connected planar graph except $K_4$ can be colored with two colors so that every embedding of the graph in $S^3$ is asymmetric, and we characterize all planar graphs whose edges can be 2-colored so that every embedding of the graph in $S^2$ is asymmetric.
+We show that the edges of every 3-connected planar graph except $K_4$ can be colored with two colors in such a way that the graph has no color preserving automorphisms.
+Also, we characterize all graphs which have the property that their edges can be $2$-colored so that no matter how the graph is embedded in any orientable surface, there is no homeomorphism of the surface which induces a non-trivial color preserving automorphism of the graph.